jparkington/Electric-Brew/README.md

 This project was shaped under the supervision of [**Professor Philip Bogden**](https://www.khoury.northeastern.edu/people/philip-bogden/) during our *Intro to Data Management* class at the **Roux Institute of Northeastern University**.

 We would like to express our gratitude to **Professor Bogden** for his consistent guidance and invaluable insights.
 Our thanks also extend to our TA, **Meghana Chillara**, for her patience, consistently timely input, and collaboration with each of us.
-Special thanks to both **Harsh Bhojwani** and **Anurag Daga** as well, for helping us keep our spirits high and reminding us to take a step back at the most opportunite times.
+Special thanks to both **Harsh Bhojwani** and **Anurag Daga** as well, for helping us keep our spirits high and reminding us to take a step back at the most impactful times.